learn-co-curriculum/hs-fwitter-module-2-challenges/README.md

 ## Week 2 Challenges!

-First, if you haven't finished today's ToDo give that a shot.
+First - if you haven't finished today's ToDo, give that a shot.
 Then tackle any of the challenges below!

 + Make Fwitter pretty!
 Check out the CSS resources for some help.
 + Try adding a hidden input in your form that works with Ruby’s DateTime feature to timestamp your tweet.